Learn to configure end-to-end HTTPS encryption for website traffic protected by Cloudflare.

 Cloudflare recommends end-to-end encryption of traffic between site visitors and the Cloudflare network and between Cloudflare’s network and your origin web server.
 The arrows in the following diagram demonstrate these two areas requiring encryption:

 There are two steps for ensuring end-to-end encryption of traffic proxied through Cloudflare:

 - Step 1 - choose a Cloudflare SSL certificate to encrypt visitor traffic to your Cloudflare domain.

-- Step 2 - configure an SSL certificate at your origin web server and select the appropriate Cloudflare SSL option in the Cloudflare Crypto app.
+- Step 2 - configure an SSL certificate at your origin web server and select the appropriate Cloudflare SSL option in the Cloudflare SSL/TLS app.

 Step 1 - Choose a Cloudflare SSL certificate

 Cloudflare provides several SSL certificate products for encrypting visitor traffic to your Cloudflare domain.
 The Cloudflare Universal SSL certificate is the default certificate automatically supplied when a domain becomes active on Cloudflare.
 No further certificate is required for encrypting visitor traffic to Cloudflare.
 Refer to our guide on understanding Cloudflare SSL certificates to compare the benefits.